 In addition to his film work, Matthews is the founder of Look Alive Films, which produces television documentaries, and commercial and short form pieces for clients including Discovery, History, PBS, The Sundance Channel, Disney, Warner Bros., and various non-profit organizations.

-Born in Venezuela, Aaron Matthews grew up and lives in Brooklyn.
+Matthews grew up and lives in Brooklyn.
 He graduated from Wesleyan University with a degree in English literature.